jparish1977/mandelbrotexplorer/README.md

 # Mandelbrot Explorer

 An interactive web-based Mandelbrot set and Julia set explorer with 2D and 3D visualization capabilities.
-This project allows you to explore the fascinating world of fractals through an intuitive web interface.
+This project allows you to explore the fascinating world of fractals through an intuitive web interface with both classic and modern UI options.

 ## Features